mammadjv/vehicle-registration-plate-recognition/README.md

 ```

 ### Why to use ROS?
-  Because the ROS is so appropriate for real time systems.
-Specially you can use different programming languages in your code and implement low-level image processing methods that you want to perform on an image in faster languages like C++.
-Here you can see the relations graph between nodes in the system.
+  It enables us to use different programming languages(In addition to other benefits).
+For example, to implement low-level image processing methods, we can use faster languages like **C++** compared to **Python**.  <br>
+Here we can see the relations graph between nodes in our system.
 <p align="center">
   <img src="rosgraph.png", width="480" height="150">
 </p>